software-academy/curriculum/RSpec/index.md

 How we teach it
 ---

-We start with walking you through the test driven approach to creating the standard [Rails blog app](http://guides.rubyonrails.org/getting_started.html) within the Rials *Getting Started Guide*.
+We start with walking you through the test driven approach to creating the standard [Rails blog app](http://guides.rubyonrails.org/getting_started.html) within the Rails *Getting Started Guide*.

 Learn more
 ---